Cretaceous walk Mount Saint Peter (St. Pietersberg hill)

 Directions

-Starting point of the Cretaceous Walk is from the Sint-Pietersberg (Mount Saint peter) car park on Luikerweg.
+Starting point of the Krijtwandeling is the Mount Saint Peter car park on Luikerweg.
 From here, follow Natuurmonumenten's yellow posts route.
-Note: walking direction is clockwise.
+Note: the walking direction is clockwise.
 Take the paved path that runs parallel to the dog-walking area.
 Arriving at the junction with the Ganzendries, keep right and follow this road.
-At this junction you will find the entrance to the Gangenstelsel Noord on your left.
+At this junction, the entrance to the Gangenstelsel Noord is on your left.

 Corridor North - and the Vault

 Marlstone was quarried here as early as the 1st century.
 Block breakers cut the stone into blocks from the walls, which were then used to build bridges, houses, castles and churches.
-On Sint-Pietersberg (Mount Saint peter) you will find several quarries, varying in size.
+On Mount Saint Peter (St. Pietersberg hill) you will find several quarries, varying in size.

 Art shelter and - special Night Watch copy

-These caves are also home to the Sint-Pietersberg (Mount Saint peter) Vault (National Depository No 9).
-During World War II, some 780 works of art were given safe haven here, including Rembrandt's The Night Watch, Potter's The Bull and Vermeer's Little Street.
+These caves are also home to the Kluis van de Mount Saint Peter (State Depository Number 9).
+During World War II, some 780 works of art were given a safe haven here, including Rembrandt's The Night Watch, Potter's The Bull and Vermeer's Little Street.

-From the east side of Sint-Pietersberg (Mount Saint peter), you have a great view of the Meuse valley.
-Over the centuries, the Maas shifted its bed several times, creating deep valleys in the marl plateau.
+From the east side of Mount Saint Peter (St. Pietersberg hill), you have a great view of the Meuse valley.
+Over the centuries, the Meuse shifted its bed several times, creating deep valleys in the marl plateau.

 -

-The Caves North, by block breakers with structure but carved into the marl, houses a special piece of history.
-More info on Guided tour of Northern Caves
+The Grotten Noord, textured but carved into the marl by block breakers, are home to a special piece of history.
+More info about Guided tour Grotten Noord

 -

-Discover the famous Caves North in more detail; incl. a visit to the vault, where 800 Dutch masterpieces lay in the 2nd WW.
-More info about Guided tour caves North incl. vault
+Discover the famous Grotten Noord in more detail; incl. a visit to the vault, where 800 Dutch masterpieces lay in the 2nd WW.
+More info about Guided tour Grotten Noord incl. vault

 Directions